 In the summer, when I didn't have to attend school, I used to pick another side job to earn more.
 I have worked in a coffee shop, in a restaurant and I have been an entertainer for kids.
-My parents always provided everything I needed in terms of food, education and medical check ups but everything else was on me.
-For them it was crucial that I was able to earn and manage my own money in a wise way so that I would have never have to ask for it or rely on somebody else.
+My parents always provided everything I needed in terms of food, education and medical check-ups but everything else was on me.
+For them, I needed to be able to earn and wisely manage my own money so that I would have never had to ask for it or rely on somebody else.

 When I moved to the UK, the habit of saving money for rainy days has been very useful, as like every big city around the world, London is very expensive.

 If your answer is yes, you are not alone in your struggle to save money.
 According to statistics, “45% of Americans have saved nothing for retirement, including 40% of Baby Boomers.
 38% don’t actively save for retirement at all.” - From the Finance blog zone.

 'When you're starting from scratch, saving money can seem like a long, arduous and near-impossible task – but all it really takes is making a series of small changes, and sticking to them,' a spokesperson from NetVoucherCodes explains.

 That's why I put together some tips to save more.
 It is not important how much, the main thing is to be able to put some money aside every month.
 It might be difficult at first, but it is worth it.

 Our current society sends us misleading messages every day through social media, TV, and advertisements that we need to buy, own and do expensive things otherwise we are not cool.
 That's a lie.